 Although anesthetic eye drops relieve pain, they may also slow healing and are usually not given after the initial irrigation.
 Pain can be treated with acetaminophen or, if severe, acetaminophen with oxycodone.
 If the cornea is burned, an antibiotic ointment is put in the eye.

 Severe burns need to be treated by an ophthalmologist (a medical doctor who specializes in the evaluation and treatment—surgical and nonsurgical—of eye disorders) within 24 hours to preserve vision and prevent serious complications, such as damage to the cornea and iris, perforation of the eye, and deformities of the eyelid.

-Corticosteroid drops (such as prednisolone) may also be given by an ophthalmologist for a limited period of time.
+In more severe burns, other topical and/or oral drugs such as vitamin C may also be used.
 Severe burns require frequent eye examinations.
-Some chemical burns are so severe that even with the best treatment the eye can become blind.
+Some chemical burns are so severe that surgery is required and even with the best treatment the eye can become blind or visually impaired.

 Wearing safety glasses or a face shield when handling potentially hazardous chemicals is essential to help prevent chemical burns.

 Eyelid burns are treated like other skin burns.
 Doctors clean eyelid burns and then apply an eye antibiotic to prevent infection.
 Burns of the conjunctiva or cornea may be painful, so people may need to take analgesics.
 Doctors may also give cycloplegic eye drops (such as cyclopentolate or homatropine) to prevent painful spasm of the muscles that constrict the pupil, as well as an antibiotic eye ointment to prevent infection.